nanakoohashi/Customer-churn/Plan.md

   - Probabilistic network (PNN)—consisting of 3–4 layers
   - Generalized regression (GRNN)—trains quickly but executes slowly
   - Deep learning—ANNs with more than one hidden layer, may be recurrent in design
+  - Kohonen neural nets (Kohonen, 1982)—used for classification.
+This type of neural network is sometimes called a “self-organizing” neural net.
+The operation of it is to iteratively classify inputs, until the combined difference between classes is maximized.
+This algorithm can be used as a simple way to cluster data, if the number of cases or categories is not particularly large.
+For data sets with a large number of categories, it can take a very long time to train the network.
 - Generalized additive models (e.g., regression models)
 - General classification/regression tree models
 - General CHAID models